pksilen/vitja-service/README.md

 - check if _id and id is consistently correctly used
 - User has SalesItems and Orders subentities
 - New entities: User has Followers (User-User manyToMany), show SalesItems from followers
 - Unit testaa: shouldIncludeField eri keissit
+- Organize adding validation groups in separate method in correct order
+  - Organize checking missing validations in seprate method
 - Node project for Backk: https://github.com/jsynowiec/node-typescript-boilerplate

 TODO NEXT RELEASE:
 - remote service calls can have rollback action and commit action